NCAR/CICE/doc/source/users_guide/ice_nml_var.rst

 are listed in the following tables.
 More information can be found in the CICE reference guide at:

-The calculation of the ice velocities is subcycled ndte times per timestep so that the elastic waves are damped before the next timestep.
+The calculation of the ice velocities is subcycled ``ndte`` times per timestep so that the elastic waves are damped before the next timestep.
-The subcycling timestep is calculated as dte = dt/ndte and must be sufficiently smaller than the damping timescale T, which needs to be sufficiently shorter than dt.
+The subcycling timestep is calculated as :math:`dte = dt/ndte` and must be sufficiently smaller than the damping timescale T, which needs to be sufficiently shorter than dt.